 - For the next 2 weeks, flip the cheeses every day and change the parchment paper regularly if it becomes wet.
-At first, the cheeses will be very soft but as they age they will become firmer.
+Note: Cheeses should always be aged in your refrigerator, not at room temperature.
+At first, the cheeses will be very soft, but as they age, they will become firmer.
 If you see some mold appearing, just scrape it off and re-salt the area.

 - Place one tablespoon of hickory wood chips in the bottom of the stovetop smoker.
 Place the drip and cooking trays on top of the wood chips.
 You can now place two cheeses on the cooking rack.

 - Heat the smoker over low-medium heat on a stovetop burner.
-Once smoke starts to appear, close the lid of the smoker completely and smoke the cheese for about 12 minutes.
-Some smoke will escape from the smoker, that’s normal.
-I usually carefully flip the cheeses halfway through smoking but it’s not essential.
+Once the smoke starts to appear, close the smoker's lid completely and smoke the cheese for about 12 minutes.
+Some smoke will escape from the smoker.
+That's normal.
+I usually carefully flip the cheeses halfway through smoking, but it's not essential.